 The Fat Dilemma

 When it comes to oils, this is normally where the main problem lies (as with most refined foods).
 Oils like olive oil, flax, hemp, coconut oil, are extracts of the whole food itself.
 Therefore they will be controversial depending on the nutrition expert’s position.
 Some experts believe they can be a very healthy part of our diet, while others shun their very existence as unnatural.
 Think about it, no species in nature eats extracted oils or fats.
 They always eat fat as part of the whole food itself.
-However, I personally believe that as long as one is not dealing with some chronic disease, unrefined, virgin oils like coconut, hemp, flax or olive oil can be a very healthy addition to one’s diet, especially for those who eat raw-vegan.
-But as always whole food, natural sources should always be our first choice.
-This is where seeds and nuts, and the avocado make excellent additions to easily meet our dietary fat needs.
+This, in addition to the fact that all refined and processed foods are problematic for our health and weight, guides us to only consume whole food sources of fat.
+This is where seeds, nuts, olives, and avocados make excellent additions to easily meet our dietary fat needs.

 And What About Those Calories